 Step 1: Build a Strong Foundation in Pre-Calculus

-Understanding Pre calculus is very important because it helps you understand functions, limits, graph plotting, etc
+Understanding Pre-calculus is very important because it helps you understand functions, limits, graph plotting, and other foundational concepts.

 These topics form the basis for differentiation and integration, the two core pillars of calculus.